AlyssaPuype/Assignment_Programming_in_Python_2024/README.md

 [x] add help command for the user to see a list of available commands

 [ ] add the remaining queries in database_manager.py
+	[x] add read_course query in database_manager.py
 [ ] add the remaining methods in application_manager.py
 [ ] add a third column in the table Courses in database_manager that displays the amount of linked sessions to each course [ ] add try-excepts where needed
 [ ] adapt session.py: add the __str__ function

 [ ] viewing a course with id as parameter shows : id, name (, amount of sessions)
-		viewing course with no parameters shows all courses [ ] viewing a session with id as parameter shows: id, course id (name?), date (check format), subject, status, hours viewing session with course_id as parameter shows all sessions for that course viewing session with date as parameter shows all sessions for that date viewing session with status as parameter shows all sessions with that status viewing session with no parameters shows all sessions
+	[ ]viewing course with no parameters shows all courses [ ] viewing a session with id as parameter shows: id, course id (name?), date (check format), subject, status, hours [ ]	viewing session with course_id as parameter shows all sessions for that course [ ]	viewing session with date as parameter shows all sessions for that date [ ]	viewing session with status as parameter shows all sessions with that status [ ]	viewing session with no parameters shows all sessions